-Club Hippique horse riding tours is a must do.
+Club Hippique horse riding tours are a must-do.
 Meander through forests to secluded waterfalls or to the ocean where you can swim with your horse to cool off.
-If you’re not an experienced rider book the half day or pay with a sore backside the next day.
+If you’re not an experienced rider book the half-day or pay with a sore backside the next day.
 Totally worth it though.

 Coongoola Day Cruise was a highlight.
 Cruise on board the classic timber tall ship Coongoola (built in Brisbane circa 1940) through Havannah Harbour to Hideaway Island turtle sanctuary, before mooring at a secluded coral cove where you can snorkel the reef in crystal clear water or relax on the fine white sand after a BBQ lunch.